dmitry-ed-gusev/research-lab/scripts/pyutilities/README.md

 Added method contains_key() to Configuration class.

 0.5.5
 Added compatability with Python 3.7.
 Should also still work on Python 2.7.
+Let me know if it's not the case :)

+0.6.0
+Several changes were done:
+ * added pylog.py module, for logging purposes (convenience mostly).
+Method setup_logging() was moved here (from utils.py).
+ * method setup_logging() now is able to initialize logger by name and provide it
+ * added deprecation of direct execution to utils.py
+ * added module strings.py for various convenient methods for strings
+ * added unit tests modules for strings.py and pylog.py
+ * ???